thenexthub/Codira/docs/DifferentiableProgramming.md

 framework,
 [differential geometry](https://en.wikipedia.org/wiki/Differential_geometry),
 which generalizes calculus beyond Euclidean space.
-By bringing ideas from this mathematical framework into the Swift standard library and the Swift compiler, differentiable programming becomes more flexible and expressive than ever.
+By bringing ideas from this mathematical framework into the Codira standard library and the Codira compiler, differentiable programming becomes more flexible and expressive than ever.

 <p align="center">